-Sampling data and documentation for lift removal or leak repair are not available; therefore, soil and groundwater will be sampled and analyzed to evaluate potential impacts from released hydraulic fluid.
-Four DPT soil borings will be conducted at Building 208: two near the former lift location and two near the existing lift.
-Borings will be advanced to the water table, which is anticipated to be approximately 30 feet bgs.
+Since sampling data and documentation for lift removal are not available, it is recommended that soil and groundwater be sampled and analyzed to evaluate potential impacts from released hydraulic fluid.
+Three DPT soil borings will be conducted at the former lift location; two near the former lifts and one near the former reservoir.
+Borings will be advanced to the water table, which is anticipated to be approximately 15 feet bgs.

-A minimum of two soil samples will be collected at each boring location.
-Samples will be collected from the most impacted depth interval based on field observations including photoionization detector (PID) readings, odor or evidence of staining.
-If no impacts are noted, the sample will be collected from the 6 to 8 foot depth interval coinciding with the bottom of the lift pits.
-An additional sample will be collected from the soil/groundwater interface.
-Each soil sample will be analyzed for volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs).
-An attempt will be made to collect one DPT groundwater sample from each lift location for VOCs and SVOCs analyses.
-If groundwater cannot be accessed using DPT, rotary drilling techniques will be used to install a 2-inch PVC monitoring well with a 10-foot screened interval bracketing the water table downgradient of the lifts and outside of building 208.
+Two soil samples will be collected at each boring location.
+The first sample will be collected from the most impacted depth interval based on field observations (e.g., PID readings, odor or evidence of staining).
+The second sample will be collected from the depth interval immediately above the soil/groundwater interface.
+Each soil sample will be analyzed for VOCs and SVOCs.
+One groundwater sample will be collected from each boring location and analyzed for VOCs and SVOCs.
 See Figure 5-2 for the proposed boring locations.